lambda-dom/class_revisions/class_revisions/components/ranger_hlas/docs/readme.md

 1. A version of Nature's Endurance (and instead of it) for friendly animals and monsters.
 Cumulative with the beastmaster line of spells.
 2. Monster swarm: a version of elemental swarm but with animal monsters.
 For now: Shambling Mound, Greater Wyvern and Black Spider.

-The monsters are all d8 melee fighters (dvmelee script for now) with the saves of a same level ranger, immune to charm, sleep, fear, poison, web and entangle, and death and a few other bonuses.
+The monsters are all d8 melee fighters (dvmelee script for now) with the saves of a same level ranger, immune to charm, sleep, fear, poison, web and entangle, death and a few other bonuses.